SamuelkohP04/React-Node-Stripe-Integration/README.md

 # React-Node-Stripe-Integration

 This project demonstrates how to integrate Stripe payment processing with a React frontend and a Node.js backend.
-The integration is based on the tutorial by Hitesh Choudhary.

 ## Features